 - You may have some stocks or bonds or even an extra vehicle you are willing to sell to enable you to make your payments.

-- If you are considering selling assets for the purpose of paying your creditors we suggest you discuss this option with a professional like Allan Marshall & Associates Inc.
+- If you are considering selling assets for the purpose of paying your creditors we suggest you discuss this option with an LIT first.
+Call our office and our staff can assist you, or send a question via email or chat!
+We are always here to help.

 - There are a number of assets that are protected by law as exempt assets that you would have been able to keep even if you were to declare bankruptcy.